Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > The 5 Brights of the <span lang="ja-Latn">Echigo-kobana</span> pattern, by <span class="noun" lang="ja-Latn">Ōishi Tengudō</span>.

 Because of the small size, there are no poems on this deck.
 However, it does contain four extra cards.
-Any special rules for the deck, including the use of these extra cards, are unknown — <span class="noun" lang="ja-Latn">Ōishi Tengudō</span> even includes a note with every deck sold asking for anyone who knows the rules to contact them!
+Any special rules for the deck, including the use of these extra cards, are unknown — the manufacturer <span class="noun" lang="ja-Latn">Ōishi Tengudō</span> even includes a note with every deck sold asking for anyone who knows the rules to contact them!

 > [!figure]